Language Lessons for a Living Education, levels 7-10

 The section of 100+ pages at the back of each book is titled “Assessments & Grading, Teaching Resources.”
 This section has its own table of contents since there are so many resources here, including some I have already mentioned, such as the recommended reading list.
 The types of information included here are similar for each course, but most of the pages are designed specifically for each course.
 Among them are lists of grammar and spelling rules condensed into reference tools, lists of vocabulary/spelling words for the entire year that can be viewed on just a few pages, word art examples that students might incorporate into their sketches, templates for compositions and presentations, creative ways to practice spelling words, grammar and communication study sheets that summarize key concepts and strategies (e.g., capitalization rules, the use of apostrophes, writing a thesis statement, writing a thesis statement, research and citing sources).

-The last item is the answer key which includes key ideas that should be included in short-essay type answers.
-While I love the concept of having everything in a single book, the answer key is the only problem, since think it might tempt some students to take shortcuts.
+The last item is the answer key which includes key ideas that should be addressed in short-essay type answers.
+While I love the concept of having everything in a single book, the answer key is the only problem in that it might tempt some students to take shortcuts.
 The answer key takes up about 50 of the pages in this section, and I would recommend removing it and keeping it separate.

 Summary